yabellini/docs.carpentries.org/topic_folders/policies/incident-response.md

 Ideally, we would all be able to defuse an incident.
 In practice, we have varying comfort with situations depending on our current experience and the environment.
 Below are ways that you can be supportive and steps that you can take during or after an incident.

 If you can, move from being a bystander to being a Code of Conduct first responder.
 If you see something inappropriate happening, speak up.
-If you don't feel comfortable intervening, but feel someone should, please submit a report in person to a workshop host or instructor or via the [Code of Conduct incident report form][reporting-form] to the Code of Conduct committee.
+If you don't feel comfortable intervening, but feel someone should, please submit a report via the [Code of Conduct incident report form][reporting-form] to the Code of Conduct committee.
+For in person events, please immediately contact a workshop host or instructor so that they can assist you in implementing the **Immediate Response Checklist** as listed below, and help submit a report to the Code of Conduct committee.

 ##### Immediate Response